-- v.
-Are any under- or over-recovered EECRF costs allocated to the rate classes consistent with 16 TAC § 25.181(f)(2)? - D. Does the utility propose an EECRF for any commercial rate classes as a demand charge?
-If so, for each such rate class, do the base rates for that class contain demand charges?
-For each such rate class, should the EECRF for that rate class be an energy charge or a demand charge? - E. What is the appropriate estimate of billing determinants for the 2016 program? - F. What are the most current, available calculated or estimated system losses and line losses for each eligible retail rate class?
-Were these losses used in calculating the 2016 EECRF charges? - 12.
-Do the total 2016 EECRF costs, excluding EM&V costs and municipal rate-case expenses, exceed the EECRF cost caps prescribed in 16 TAC § 25.181(f)(7)?
-If so, did the utility request an exception to the EECRF cost caps pursuant to 16 TAC § 25.181(e)(2) and, if so, has the utility demonstrated that compliance with the EECRF cost caps is not reasonably possible and demonstrated that good cause supports the higher EECRF cost caps? - A. Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a higher EECRF cost cap? - B. Were the factors that led to the utility being granted a higher EECRF cost cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports a higher EECRF cost cap in this docket?
+- f.
+What are the most current, available calculated or estimated system losses and line losses for each eligible retail rate class?
+Were these losses used in calculating the 2017 EECRF charges? - 12.
+Do the total 2017 EECRF costs, excluding EM&V costs and municipal rate-case expenses, exceed the EECRF cost caps prescribed in 16 TAC § 25.181(f)(7)?
+If so, did the utility request an exception to the EECRF cost caps pursuant to 16 TAC § 25.181(e)(2) and, if so, has the utility demonstrated that compliance with the EECRF cost caps is not reasonably possible and demonstrated that good cause supports the higher EECRF cost caps? - a.
+Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a higher EECRF cost cap? - b.
+If so, were the factors that led to the utility being granted a higher EECRF cost cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports a higher EECRF cost cap in this docket?
 If so, should the Commission consider the utility's prior performance in determining whether to award a higher EECRF cost cap? - 13.
-Do the incentive payments for each customer class in program year 2014 comply with 16 TAC § 25.181(g)?
+Do the incentive payments for each customer class in program year 2015 comply with 16 TAC § 25.181(g)?